JoaoSeixasFelix/Bootcamp-Gama/README.md

 ## Getting Started

+First, before running the development server, we need to install the dependencies:

+yarn install

-First, run the development server:
+Now we need to run the development server:

 ```bash
 npm run dev